 How much does Hardscaping cost in Austin, TX?

-Quick answer: Hardscaping projects in Austin typically range from $3,500 for small patios to $25,000+ for full outdoor living installations.
+Quick answer: Hardscaping projects in Austin range from $3,500 for small patios to $25,000+ for full outdoor living installations.
 Pricing depends on materials (limestone, flagstone, paver), square footage, and site conditions.
 We provide written scoped estimates after a site visit.
-(512) 298-4580 for consultation.
+(512) 690-4912 for consultation.

 Custom Hardscaping in Austin, TX

 Hardscape in Austin lives or dies on two things: base preparation and drainage.
-Everything visible — the paver patio, the flagstone walkway, the retaining wall — is the finish work.
-The work that matters happens underneath, in the 4 to 12 inches of crushed stone base we install before any stone or paver goes down, and in the drainage we plan for before water has a chance to pool against the back of a wall or under a patio.
+Everything visible is the finish work.
+That means the paver patio, the flagstone walkway, and the retaining wall.
+The work that matters happens underneath.
+We install 4 to 12 inches of crushed stone base before any stone or paver goes down.
+And we plan drainage before water can pool against the back of a wall or under a patio.

-Skip that base prep, and Central Texas’s freeze-thaw cycles will tear your hardscape apart within two winters.
-Texas clay expands when wet, contracts when dry, and heaves when frozen.
-A patio installed directly on clay will crack, settle unevenly, and develop a lip within 24 months.
+Skip that base prep.
+Central Texas’s expansive clay will tear your hardscape apart within a couple of seasons.
+The clay swells when wet and shrinks hard in drought.
+A patio installed right on it will crack, settle unevenly, and develop a lip within 24 months.
 A retaining wall built without drainage behind it will lean, crack, or blow out during the first heavy rain.
-We have rebuilt enough of these failed installs from other contractors to know exactly what fails and why.
+We have rebuilt enough of these failed installs from other contractors.
+We know exactly what fails and why.

 We install patios, walkways, retaining walls, fire pits, and decorative stone features across Austin and the surrounding suburbs — Round Rock, Cedar Park, Pflugerville, Georgetown, Leander, Hutto, Manor, Bee Cave, Kyle, Buda, and Lakeway.